-The Office of Financial Management Services (OFMS) is responsible for all matters relating to budgeting, fiscal function, administrative services and procurement oversight for the Justice and Public Safety Cabinet.
+The Office of Management and Administrative Services (OMAS) is responsible for all matters relating to state and federal grants management, management of daily operations, information processing, fiscal function and administrative services for the Justice and Public Safety Cabinet.

 The Office of Legal Services is dedicated to providing quality legal services for the Justice and Public Safety Cabinet.
 As one of the largest Cabinets in state government and responsibility for the Commonwealth's criminal justice services, the Justice and Public Safety Cabinet and its employees face a wide range of legal issues every day.
 Attorneys in the office provide legal assistance to the Cabinet's officers, employees, and departments on a myriad of issues, such as employment and administrative law matters, regulatory and statutory interpretation, legislative initiatives, and a wide range of civil legal questions.
 They also provide representation before administrative bodies and in state and federal court in any matters that involve the Cabinet.